 A personal injury suit seeks damages such as pain and suffering or lost earning capacity that are not covered by workers' compensation.
 Although your workers' comp benefits will be reduced if you win a lawsuit, you still come out ahead.

-The Law Offices of Dennis Kenny, P.C., serves as counsel to other law firms that specialize in personal injury and medical negligence litigation, to ensure that you are compensated as fully as possible for your losses.
+Dennis Kenny Law, serves as counsel to other law firms that specialize in personal injury and medical negligence litigation, to ensure that you are compensated as fully as possible for your losses.

-You may also be eligible for Social Security disability (SSDI) if you will be unable to work in any capacity for 12 months or more after a work injury.
+You may also be eligible for Social Security Disability Insurance (SSDI) if you will be unable to work in any capacity for 12 months or more after a work injury.
 Our firm helps coordinate your SSDI case, unemployment benefits and all claims arising from on-the-job injuries.